RickyLambert87/LearningHTML-CSS/README.md

 # LearningHTML-CSS
 Just getting a grasp of how it all works
-# LearningHTML-CSS
-Just getting a grasp of how it all works

 # Living Life On The Veg - Alkaline and Vegan Website

 Welcome to Living Life On The Veg, an alkaline and vegan website dedicated to promoting a plant-based lifestyle and raising awareness about the benefits of alkaline foods.
 Our website provides a wealth of resources, informative articles, delicious recipes, and a supportive community for individuals interested in embracing veganism and alkaline-based diets.